A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Conclusion

 \section{Conclusion}

-Motivated by two collections of networks representing the same phenomena but collected using very different sampling designs, we developed a framework for combining the strengths of the two, facilitating population-wide simulation of household networks.
+Motivated by two collections of networks representing the same phenomena but collected using very different sampling designs, we combined their strengths, facilitating population-wide simulation of household networks.
 In the process, we identified the requirements of this procedure and developed generally applicable techniques for specifying and diagnosing models for large samples of networks, techniques that, through their relationship to GLMs, can be used by researchers from a wide variety of disciplines.
-In addition, the techniques we have developed do not rely on the networks being completely observed.
+The techniques we have developed do not rely on the networks being completely observed.
 To make this methodology accessible to a broad audience, we produced a user-friendly R package \texttt{ergm.multi}.

 Our two surveys were conducted in Flanders and Brussels in 2010--2011.
 It is important to design and analyse household surveys in different settings with different inclusion criteria---but, ideally, compatible measurement instruments---to gain further insights on the contact patterns and the effects of endogenous factors such as triadic closure, exogenous individual attributes such as age, and exogenous household attributes such as size and type of residence.
 This work provides a foundation for identifying and testing these effects and for confirming the validity of the analysis---and opens the door to design of future cost-effective yet highly informative hybrid network studies.